Quaker0/dodo/README.md

 npm cdk deploy
 ```

+## Technical background

 The app is hosted on S3 and can be reached on this URL: https://dodo-app.niclas.tech.
 The server is deployed via CDK to a Fargate service in AWS and is reachable here: https://dodo.niclas.tech and here wss://dodo.niclas.tech

+I chose tailwind because it personally goes faster developing that way and it's not fun to write css.
+I'm deploying the app with Vite because it's fast and almost no config.
+Error handling is a little sparse as it's very much a design desision how to show it and I didn't have much time to go through all possible errors.
+Apart from that I enjoyed spending some time learning HTML5 drag-and-drop and socket.io which are featured heavily in this project.

 ## User stories